hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

 You are continuing the development of this application based on the plan in this file.
 Your tasks are:
 1. Read all instructions and understand the current state.
 2. Pick the next required feature or milestone.
+   - Find its requirement file in the `features/<milestone>` (markdown format with description, acceptance criteria, and other relevant details).
 3. Generate a test-plan for that feature and wait for user review.
 4. Once test plan is approved, implement the feature using TDD.
 5. After completing a step, update the "Current State of Development" section with details.